snackk/esp8266-home-automation/README.md

 ### <a name="ota"></a> OTA

-It's possible to do OTA (Over The Air updates), instead of flashing the code on the Arduino IDE.
+It's possible to do OTA (Over The Air updates), instead of flashing the code locally on the Arduino IDE.

 ### <a name="spiffs"></a> SPIFFS

-File System.
+A File System capable of storing several files.
+This is used to serve HTML pages, files can be stored in a compressed to save some space.

 ### <a name="websocket"></a> WebSocket